You can enhance any of your incomplete or active listings by adding a video tour (a film of the property) or virtual tour (a picture slideshow).

 - Select Add Video or Add Virtual Tour

 So far so good, right?
 But this is where things can get a little tricky.
-Photos and documents are the only type of multimedia that can actually be uploaded into a Flexmls listing.
+Photos and documents are the only type of media that can actually be uploaded into a Flexmls listing.
 Because of their large file sizes, videos and virtual tours must be hosted outside of Flexmls and added as either HTML code (aka embed code) or as a URL link.

 Wait, I know what a URL is, but what is HTML code?